 Cornel Gabara, Associate Professor of Theatre, Head of Acting

-He is the Artistic Director and a founding member of the Glacity Theatre Collective in Toledo, Ohio, where he has directed the majority of the company's productions including Who’s Afraid of Virginia Woolf?, Breathing Corpses, Eurydice, All's Well that Ends Well and Waiting for Godot.
-He is also Head of Acting at the University of Toledo.
-His students have gone on to perform with Madcap puppets, Public Awareness Theatre, the Cleveland Shakespeare Festival as well as in commercials, voice overs, Indy films and HBO.
-They have been accepted to MFA programs including the New School for Drama and CalArts.
+Currently Head of Acting at the University of Toledo, his students have gone on to perform with the Cleveland Playhouse, The Beck Center for the Arts, Blank Canvas Theatre, Theatre for a Small Space, Edinburgh Fringe, Madcap puppets, Public Awareness Theatre, the Cleveland Shakespeare Festival as well as on HBO's HUNG, CAPTAIN AMERICA: THE WINTER SOLDIER and in commercials, voice overs and Indy films.
+They have received News Herald Best Theater Awards and BroadwayWorld Cleveland Awards for acting and have been accepted to MFA programs including the New School for Drama, Brown/Trinity Rep, London East 15 Acting School, Laboratoire de Formation au Theatre Physique and CalArts.
 Gabara has an MFA in Acting from Columbia University School of the Arts (NY) and a BFA in theatre from Concordia University (Montreal).
-For more info please visit his website: www.cornelgabara.com
+He was an actor/musician at the National Theatre of Bucharest from 1988 to 1993 and is a member of AEA and AGMAFor more info please visit his website: www.cornelgabara.com